Jutho/TensorOperations.jl/docs/src/man/indexnotation.md

     with shared label among them will be contracted, irrespective of their order.

 In the case of more complex tensor networks, the optimal contraction order cannot always easily be guessed or determined on plain sight.
-It is then useful to be able to optimise the contraction order automatically, given a model for the complexity of contracting the different tensors in a particular order.
-This functionality is provided where the cost function being minimised models the computational complexity by counting the number of scalar multiplications.
+It is then useful to be able to optimize the contraction order automatically, given a model for the complexity of contracting the different tensors in a particular order.
+This functionality is provided where the cost function being minimized models the computational complexity by counting the number of scalar multiplications.
 This minimisation problem is solved using the algorithm that was described in
 [Physical Review E 90, 033315 (2014)](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.90.033315).